Venezuela For Kids

 Map of Venezuela

-About 300 islands belong to Venezuela, these are located in the Caribbean Sea.
-Most of these islands are small and inhabited.
+About 300 islands in the Caribbean Sea belong to Venezuela.
+Most of these islands are small and only a few of them are inhabited.
 The largest island is Isla de Margarita (Margarita Island) with almost half a million inhabitants.

 Andes Highlands in Venezuela

-Venezuela has four distinct geographical regions: the Maracaibo lowlands in the north, the mountains along the the plains in the centre of the country and the Guiana highlands in the southeast.
+Venezuela has four distinct geographical regions: the Maracaibo lowlands in the northwest, the northern mountains and highlands of the Andes, the Orinoco plains in the centre of the country and the Guiana highlands in the southeast.
+There is a wide range of landscapes: from flat plains and coastal valleys to rugged highlands and table-top mountains, that are referred to as tepuis.

 Topography of Venezuela

-A flight to Caracas takes about 17 hours from London/UK, or 8.5 hours from New York/USA.
+A flight to Caracas typically takes about 17 hours from London/UK, or 8.5 hours from New York/USA.

 Venezuela for Kids | Geo Superlatives

-- Venezuela is one of the 17 megadiverse countries in the world.
+- Venezuela is one of the 17 megadiverse countries in the world and the country's ecosystems range from Andean glaciers to Amazon rainforests, coastal lowlands and the Caribbean islands.

-- Venezuela’s highest peak is the Pico Bolívar with 4,979m/ 16,335 ft.
+- Venezuela’s highest peak is the Pico Bolívar with 4,978 m/ 16,332 feet.
 It is located in the Andes Mountains in northern Venezuela.

 Pico Bolívar

-- Mount Roraima is the highest of the South American table-top mountains, that are referred to as tepuis.
+- Mount Roraima is one of the tallest of the South American table-top mountains, that are referred to as tepuis.
 The plateau on top of Mount Roraima is about 10 km/ 6.2 miles long and 5 km/ 3.1 miles wide.
 The highest point is 2,810 m/ 9,219 ft above sea level.

 - The most important and largest river system in Venezuela is the Orinoco River.
-The Orinoco flows through the country over more than 2140 km/ 1330 miles into the Atlantic Ocean.
-About 200 rivers flow into the Orinoco.
-The river system is one of the major river systems in the world.
-The name Orinoco originates from the Warao language and means 'a place to paddle'.
+The Orinoco flows through the country over more than 2,140 km/ 1,330 miles into a delta that empties into the Atlantic Ocean.
+About 200 rivers flow into the Orinoco which is a major waterway on the continent.
+The Orinoco river system is one of the major river systems of the world and the second largest in South America after the Amazon River.
+The name Orinoco originates from the indigenous Warao language and means 'a place to paddle'.

 Orinoco Delta

-- The Angel Falls, also called Salto Angel, are the world’s tallest waterfalls with 979 m/ 3,211 ft and are located eastern Venezuela.
+- The Angel Falls, in Spanish called Salto Ángel, are the world’s tallest uninterrupted waterfalls with 979 m/ 3,211 ft and are located eastern Venezuela.

 Angel Falls

-- Lake Maracaibo is often named the largest lake of Venezuela, however, it is more exactly an inland sea or bay of the Caribbean Sea.
+- Lake Maracaibo is often referred to as the largest lake of Venezuela, however, it is more exactly an inland sea or bay of brackish waters connected to the Gulf of Venezuela and the Caribbean Sea.

 Lake Maracaibo

-Lake Maracaibo is world's most active area for lightnings!
-Powerful storms at Catatumbo can reach up to 28 strikes per minute and often happen in the evening or at night.
-Some of these lightnings can last throughout the night.
+Lake Maracaibo is the world's most active area for lightnings!
+Powerful storms at Catatumbo can reach up to 28 lightning strikes per minute and these mainly happen in the evening or at night.
+Some of these lightnings can last for many hours and throughout the night.

 Venezuela for Kids | Attractions and Landmarks